 The principle “Treat the patient, not the disease.”

 This is a common ideal or prescription for every patient.
 It is like the Ten Commandments in that the prescribed solution to everybody’s problems with life is the same.
 However each person faces his own unique challenges to implementing these Universal prescriptions.
-This is where the role of teachers, priests and DOCTORs comes in.
+This is where the role of teachers, priests and doctors comes in.
 (The word doctor comes from the Latin word “docere” which means teacher.)
-A DOCTOR’s essential work is to teach her clients to correct their errors of living and guide them to living in harmony with the laws of the universe i.e. the way things work.
+A doctor’s essential work is to teach clients to correct their errors of living and guide them to living in harmony with the laws of the universe, the way things work.

 Naturopathic philosophy teaches that in order for a patient to be able to follow the doctor’s instructions they must heal the three root causes of all sick behaviors.
 These are ignorance, indifference and lack of self-control.
 What heals ignorance is wisdom.
 What heals indifference is love.
 And the union of wisdom and love in action IS self-control.